dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 Perpendicular Snap
    Limit snapping if the angle is close to perpendicular angles to become exactly perpendicular.
-   Useful for placing lamps on curved ceilings, or placing trees on slopes and similar cases.
+   Useful for placing lamps on curved ceilings, or placing trees on slopes, or similar cases.

 .. _bpy.data.scenes.blenderkit_models.perpendicular_snap_treshold: